ErikMuir/Bravura/README.md

 - Natural (♮): 0 semitones
 - Sharp (♯): 1 semitones
 - Double Sharp (♯♯): 2 semitones

+### Pitch

+A [Pitch](./docs/Bravura.Tonality/Pitch.md) is the combination of a [Note](./docs/Bravura.Tonality/Note.md) and an [Accidental](./docs/Bravura.Tonality/Accidental.md).
+Two pitches are considered to be enharmonically equal when their distance (in semitones) above C natural are the same.
+New pitches cannot be instantiated.
+All instances are exposed through the static class [Pitches](./docs/Bravura.Tonality/Pitches.md).

+### Interval

+An [Interval](./docs/Bravura.Tonality/Interval.md) is the distance (in semitones) between two pitches.
+You can create new instances of intervals, although the all intervals within an octave are exposed through the static class [Intervals](./docs/Bravura.Tonality/Intervals.md).

 This project is licensed under the terms of the MIT license.